 On December 30, 2005, we completed the spinoff of all of the outstanding stock of TCM.
 Immediately prior to the spinoff, we contributed all of the membership interests in Gray Publishing, LLC which owned and operated our Gray Publishing and GrayLink Wireless businesses and certain other assets, to TCM.
-In the spinoff, each of the holders of our common stock received one share of TCM common stock for every ten shares of our common stock and each holder of our Class A common stock received one share of TCM common stock for every ten shares of our Class A common stock.
+In the spinoff, each of the holders of our common stock received one share of TCM common stock for every ten shares of our Class A common stock.
 As part of the spinoff, we received a cash dividend of approximately \$44.0 million from TCM.
 We used the dividend proceeds to reduce our outstanding indebtedness.